aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 ### And that's it.
 We are all set and now the fun part!!
 Let's generate some events and see what happens

-We'll create a number of security events in this section of the lab.
-The resources such as a VPC, Subnets, Security Groups, EC2 Instance, IAM Policy etc. The lab covers a number of different events.
+We'll create a number of security events in this section of the module.
+The resources such as a VPC, Subnets, Security Groups, EC2 Instance, IAM Policy etc. The module covers a number of different events.
 We are providing a CloudFormation script that creates some resources like networking components (VPC, Subnet, NACL,Security Group etc.), S3 bucket, IAM entities, EC2 instance etc.
 Manual Steps for a limited number of events are also provided in this section.
-Feel free to test remaining security events in the time left for the lab.
+Feel free to test remaining security events in the time left for the module.
 **Note:** - It may take up to 15 minutes to receive the alarm in the CloudWatch console and email.
 You are advised to continue going through the steps below while waiting for an alarm to appear.

 ### Test Amazon S3 bucket Activity